Piece description from the artist

 The South End is built mostly of mid-nineteenth century bow fronts—aesthetically uniform rows of five-story, predominantly red-brick structures, of mixed residential and commercial uses.
 The most common styles are Renaissance Revival, Italianate and French Second Empire, though there are Greek Revival, Egyptian Revival, Gothic Revival, and Queen Anne style houses, among several other styles.
 Row houses built in the last quarter of the nineteenth century, especially along the present Southwest Corridor Park show the influence of Charles Eastlake in the incised decoration on stone trim.
 Despite the style, a common palette of red brick, slate, limestone or granite trim, and cast iron railings provide great visual unity.
 Today, the South End is listed on the National Register of Historic Places and is a Boston Landmark District.
 It is North America's largest extant Victorian residential district.
 A citizens' group, The South End Historical Society, works with the Boston Landmarks Commission, on matters of historic preservation.

-Jodie Baehre is an acrylic urban landscape painter in Dorchester, Massachusetts.
-She has been in several exhibitions in Boston including "Ambassadors 2" at Boston City Hall and "The Big Picture" at Atlantic Wharf Gallery in Boston.
-Her work is on permanent reserve at the Boston Public Library, permanent exhibit at Factory 63, Harvard University, Massachusetts General Hospital, and she has three works in State Street Bank's permanent art collection.
-Jodie has been featured in Boston Magazine, The Weekly Dig, Daily Artspace, Bezar, The Boston Globe, Apartment Therapy, among other noted publications.
-In 2015, Jodie was nominated for the prestigious Brother Thomas Fellowship through the Boston Foundation.
-In 2018 (and again in 2019), Jodie was honored by The City of Boston as a Fay Chandler Emerging Artist.
-In 2019, she participated in an artist residency in Epsom, New Hampshire as awarded through Getaway.
-In 2021, Jodie was nominated by the St. Botolph Club, Boston for an emerging artist grant and she was featured online by the Edward Hopper House in Nyack, NY.
-In 2022, Jodie was awarded "The People's Choice Award" for the National art competition, "Emptiness" for her painting titled "Last Call".
-Also in 2022 Jodie was awarded a curatorialship from the Fort Points Art Community and participating artist for "There Once Was Parking I" that was funded in part by The City of Boston.
-This exhibition was on view at the Assemblage Gallery in The Envoy Hotel, Boston, MA.
-Designer Ray Trotta from Castle Island Brewing Company created a limited edition beer label for the gallery exhibition featuring Jodie's painting "Last Call."
-Later in 2022, Jodie received a second grant from The Mayor's Office of Arts and Culture to produce another series of creative events in Dorchester, MA under the title "There Once Was Parking II".
-This month-long series of creative events was free and open to the public.
+In 2015 Jodie was nominated for the prestigious Brother Thomas Fellowship through the Boston Foundation and in 2018 (and again in 2019) Baehre was honored by The City of Boston as a Fay Chandler Emerging Artist.
+In 2019 she participated in an artist residency in Epsom, NH awarded through Getaway.
+In 2021 Jodie was nominated by the St. Botolph Club, Boston for an emerging artist grant and she was featured online by the Edward Hopper House in Nyack, NY.
+In 2022, Baehre was awarded The People’s Choice Award for the National art competition, “Emptiness” for her painting titled "Last Call".
+Later that year Baehre was awarded a curatorialship from the Fort Points Art Community for "There Once Was Parking", an exhibition that was funded in part by The City of Boston.
+"There Once Was Parking" was on view in 2022 at the Assemblage Gallery in The Envoy Hotel, Boston, MA.
+Castle Island Brewing Company created a limited edition brewery label for the gallery exhibition featuring Baehre’s award-winning painting "Last Call".
+Later in 2022, Baehre received a second grant from The Mayor’s Office of Arts and Culture to produce another series of creative events in Dorchester, MA under the title "There Once Was Parking II".
+Featuring concerts, art markets, exhibitions, and more, this series of events was free and open to the public.
+In 2024 Baehre was awarded an Artist Residency through Getaway in Connecticut and also in 2024 she completed a major multi-painting commission for Tango Therapeutics.

 An Art Advisor will get in touch with you today to schedule a free consultation to discuss your artwork needs.